 This crippled man was named Mephibosheth.
-He acquired this injury by the actions of a nurse; she dropped him as she was trying to escape the palace (2 Sam.
+He was injured by the actions of a nurse; she dropped him as she was trying to escape the palace (2 Sam.
 4:4.)
-It was not of Mephibosheth’s doing, but someone else made a mistake and totally and irrevocably changed his life.
+It was not of Mephibosheth’s doing, but someone else made a mistake, and it totally and irrevocably changed his life.

 Interesting.
-But there are a great many people like Mephibosheth.
+I believe that there are a great many people like Mephibosheth.
 They’ve been injured by someone else’s stumbling.
 It seems we pass these things on to each other.
 And the lameness we inflict may not be physical.
 It may be spiritual or emotional.
 Sometimes we injure without knowing what we have done to someone else.

 Some of the most vicious and evil wounding that are done are usually on a moral, or spiritual level.
 People can heal physically over time, but the wounds of the spirit are incredibly devastating.
 When someone harms us on this level it can completely undo us, for a lifetime.
 (And perhaps, maybe forever).

 Jesus made some powerful statements about people who injure others.
 It is imperative that we evaluate ourselves; we may find that we are guilty of drastically hurting another’s faith or well-being, knowing that lasts for an eternity.
 Let’s take a second, and think this through.